Inmate sentenced for possessing child porn in federal prison

 CAMDEN, N.J.
-(AP) - A federal prison inmate already serving time for trafficking in child pornography has been sentenced to another lengthy term for possessing child sex abuse videos inside the prison.
+(AP) - A federal prison inmate already serving time for trafficking in child pornography has been sentenced to another term of more than 13 years for possessing child sex abuse videos inside the prison.

-Federal prosecutors in New Jersey say Jacob Good received a 10-year sentence on Tuesday.
+Federal prosecutors in New Jersey say Brian McKay received a 160-month sentence on Tuesday.

-The 26-year-old Fredericksburg, Virginia man was among several Fort Dix inmates who used contraband cellphones and removable storage cards to share child porn.
+The 47-year-old Brookhaven, Pennsylvania man was among several Fort Dix inmates who used contraband cellphones and removable storage cards to share child porn.
 Six other inmates have pleaded guilty, while charges are pending against another man.

 The arrests stem from a long-term investigation.